A Psychotherapist Goes To Therapy — And Gets A Taste Of Her Own Medicine

 On how therapists are looking for the "music under the lyrics"

 I think often the reason that [patients] land in therapy is a red herring.
-One of the things that I am always curious about when somebody comes in is not just "Why are you here?" but, "Why now?
+One of the things that I am always curious about when somebody comes in is not just "Why are you here?" but "Why now?
 Why this day, this week, this month, did you pick up the phone and call me?"
 And often they'll get beyond the original — the one-liner that they come in with about why they're there.

 I think that so many times what we're listening to is the music under the lyrics.
-So the lyrics might be, "I'm here because of a break-up.
+So the lyrics might be "I'm here because of a breakup.
 I'm here because of something in my marriage or something with my child or with my job."
 But what's the music under that?
 What is what got you into this situation in the first place?
 Is there some pattern or struggle that led you to this place?
 And that's what's really going to help them not only get over the thing that they came in for, but help them just relate better in the world.

 On her belief that there's no hierarchy of pain

 As a therapist in therapy, I feel like often we minimize our problems.
 You know, "It was a breakup, not a divorce."
 It's kind of like people who have a miscarriage but they didn't lose a child who was 8 years old.
 They're these silent losses. ...
-I don't think there's a hierarchy of pain ... pain is pain.
+I don't think there's a hierarchy of pain. ...
+Pain is pain.

-So even when I was seeing this woman who was dying of cancer, for example, and [she] was in her 30s and newly married and all of a sudden she was dealing with this horrible life situation, and then I'd have to go to a session where someone says, "My husband never initiates sex," or, "The babysitter's stealing from me."
+So even when I was seeing this woman who was dying of cancer, for example, and [she] was in her 30s and newly married and all of a sudden she was dealing with this horrible life situation, and then I'd have to go to a session where someone says, "My husband never initiates sex" or "The babysitter's stealing from me."
 I used to worry that I would not take their problems as seriously.
 But what I realized is that usually the thing that they're having a problem with is indicative of a deeper pain.
 What does it mean to be rejected or unloved by your partner?
 What does it mean when someone betrays your trust?

 I think that often we minimize our problems.
-We think, "Well, yeah, I've been sad for two months, but it's not that big of a deal, because I have all these other great things in my life.
-I have a roof over my head and I have a family" and whatever you might have.
+We think, "Well, yeah, I've been sad for two months, but it's not that big of a deal because I have all these other great things in my life.
+I have a roof over my head, and I have a family" and whatever you might have.
 But pain is pain.

 On "idiot compassion" versus "wise compassion"